 Are odds the same as true probability?

-What moves Super Bowl odds the most?
+What moves Super Bowl odds the most late in the week?

 Arizona Cardinals Flag